Jeff Lorber: Early life

 Lorber was born to a Jewish family in Cheltenham, Pennsylvania, the same suburb as Michael and Randy Brecker, with whom he would later play.
 He started to play the piano when he was four years old.
 After playing in a number of R&B bands as a teen, he attended Berklee College of Music, where he developed his love for jazz.
-At Berklee he met and played alongside guitarist John Scofield.
-He moved to Vancouver, Washington in 1972.
-For several years he studied chemistry at Boston University.
+At Berklee, he met and played alongside guitarist John Scofield.
+Lorber moved to Vancouver, Washington, in 1972.
+For several years, he studied chemistry at Boston University.

 Jeff Lorber Fusion

 His first group, the Jeff Lorber Fusion, released their self-titled debut album The Jeff Lorber Fusion in 1977 on Inner City Records.
 Supported by a revolving cast of musicians, including drummer Dennis Bradford, he recorded five studio albums under this moniker.
 These early albums showcased a funky sound influenced by other jazz fusion practitioners such as Herbie Hancock, Weather Report, and Return to Forever, the latter's Chick Corea appearing on several songs.
 Like his contemporaries, Lorber performed on multiple keyboard instruments, including piano, Rhodes piano, and analog synthesizers, often favoring the Minimoog and Sequential Circuits Prophet 5.
 The Jeff Lorber Fusion's 1980 album, Wizard Island, introduced saxophonist Kenneth Bruce Gorelick, better known as Kenny G.